gustavocoimbradev/swiftpad/README.md

 </p>

 <p>
-   "My Notes" is a simple and modern web notepad.
+   "Swiftpad" is a simple and modern web notepad.
 Its data is stored in the browser itself using LocalStorage, ensuring user privacy.
 </p>

 ![image](https://github.com/gustavocoimbradev/my-notes/assets/135629152/8af46bd8-f9a3-4974-a3c3-46383c2ae0c7)